Huhngoku/ADVOCATE/doc/AnalysisResult.md

 A leak on a cond has the following form:
 ```
 Leak on conditional variable:
-	cond: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@44
+	conditional: /home/constructed.go:10@44

 ```
-cond contains the tID of the conditional variable that is leaking.\
+conditional contains the tID of the conditional variable that is leaking.\
 The second line is empty.